-Bayer Leverkusen attacking midfielder Kai Havertz has been named the Bundesliga’s official April Player of the Month.
+Bayer Leverkusen midfielder Kai Havertz has won the Bundesliga's May Player of the Month prize.
 The award, created by the DFL Deutsche Fußball Liga in cooperation with the Bundesliga’s official licensing partner, EA SPORTS FIFA 19, is decided through a two-stage selection process that considers both the players' individual performance data and a vote by fans and experts.

 Kai Havertz (Bayer Leverkusen)